 You must make it a point to visit your dentist at least once every 6 months if you have any existing dental problems; and once every year, even in absence of any dental issues.
 By doing this, you can keep dental problems at bay and thus prevent the onset of bad breath.

-You can find the list of most recommended dentists in your city along with their patient's feedback in below links:
+At Refadoc You can find the list of most recommended dentists in your city along with their patient's feedback.